External Directors and External Auditors

 Under this system, stocks in the Company are acquired through trusts, funded by monetary contributions from the Company.
 It is a stock remuneration system that is tied in with the business performance, whereby actual stocks in the Company, as well as money equivalent to the market value of the Company's stocks, are paid out to the Directors, etc. through the trust, corresponding with the business performance, and in line with the regulations on the payment of stocks to executive officers set forth by the Board of Directors.

 Internal audits are carried out independently from other business lines by the Corporate Audit Department, which is placed under the direct control of the President.
 The internal audit basic plan is finalized by the Board of Directors based on Corporate Audit Regulations and the internal audit is systematically carried out by the Corporate Audit Department.
 The results of the internal audit will be reported to the President and feedback to departments subject to the audit will also be provided.
-Internal audits are carried out by four employees (as of March 2018).
-In 2017, we implemented internal audits eleven times.
+Internal audits are carried out by four employees (as of March 2019).
+In 2018, we implemented internal audits nine times.
 Regarding matters for which significant risk management deficiencies were identified, we have provided feedback and appropriately confirmed the status of improvements.
 Meanwhile, the results of an external quality evaluation of the internal audits showed that Hulic's internal audit functions generally conform (GC) to the international standards for internal auditing defined by the Institute of Internal Auditors (IIA).
 Based on the evaluation results, we will continue to strive to further improve the quality of our internal audit functions.